Matdata-eu/expertise-graph/pages/Technique.md

 type:: #[[Class]]
-description:: a representative skill or tool required to execute a project
+has-description:: a representative skill or tool required to execute a project